Preamble

 As a Somatica Practitioner/Trainee/Student, I acknowledge and agree to honor my ethical and legal obligations to my coaching clients and colleagues, and to the public at large.
 I pledge to comply with the Somatica Code of Ethics and to practice these standards with those whom I coach, teach, mentor or supervise.

 If I breach this Pledge of Ethics or any part of the Somatica Code of Ethics, I agree that Somatica, in its sole discretion, may hold me accountable for doing so.
-I further agree that my accountability to the Somatica for any breach may include sanctions, such as loss of my Somatica Certification and/or my Somatica Credentials.
+I further agree that my accountability to Somatica for any breach may include sanctions, such as loss of my Somatica Certification and/or my Somatica Credentials.